Home > Health Library > Pregnancy: Ways to Find Your Due Date

 Another way to estimate your due date is to add 40 weeks to

-the first day of your last menstrual period.
+the first day of your last period.

 distance between the pubic bone and the fundus (in centimeters) is likely to be

 about the same as the number of weeks since your last period.
+At 20 weeks, the fundus will

-Although fundal height is sometimes used to get a rough idea of how far
+The size of the uterus is sometimes used to get a rough idea of how far

-routinely in early pregnancy.
+in early pregnancy.

 During an ultrasound test, a small